AmyPap/devops24kautomation/examinations/13/README.md

 In order for `nginx` to pick up any configuration changes, it's enough to do a `reload` instead of a full `restart`.

+### Answer

+The handler reloads nginx only when the configuration file changes.
+Reloading is preferred over restarting because it applies config changes without interrupting the service.